 Muscles are how we move and live.
 All movement in the body is controlled by muscles.
 Some muscles work without us thinking, like our heart beating, while other muscles are controlled by our thoughts and allow us to do stuff and move around.
+All of our muscles together make up the body's muscular system.

 There are over 650 muscles in the human body.
 They are under our skin and cover our bones.
 Muscles often work together to help us move.
 We don't really have to think about moving each individual muscle.
 For example, we just think of running and our body does the rest.